How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-During a salary negotiation it’s crucial to appear confident and clear.
-Talk clearly about your work experience as well as your achievements and expectations for the job.
-It’s important to maintain a positive tone throughout this conversation so that the employer isn’t seeming insecure.
+In a negotiation for a salary It is important to be confident and clear.
+Be clear about your experience as well as your achievements and expectations for the job.
+It is important to keep a positive tone throughout this discussion so that the employer doesn’t feel like you’re appearing to be unfriendly.

-If your employer cannot agree to your requested salary or compensation plan in full being flexible and open will allow for discussions.
-You may be able to ask for alternative incentive options such as performance-based bonuses or structures, instead of Base salary(? ).
+If your employer isn’t able to agree to your requested salary or compensation package Being flexible and open will help open the door to discussion.
+You could ask about alternatives to incentives, such as performance-based bonus models instead of the Base salary(? ).

-Keep your cool throughout the negotiation - regardless of how successfully or poorly it’s going fighting too much or imposing unreasonable demands can lead to a negative outcome for everybody that is.
+Make sure to remain professional during the negotiation process - no matter how well or badly it’s going being too combative or making unreasonable demands is likely to lead to a negative outcome for all parties that is.

 Practice active listening